kuznetsov-mdev/unsplash/unsplash_skillbox/app/src/main/java/com/skillbox/unsplash/app/readme.md

-package for adding unsplash application realization
+package for adding realization of unsplash application